Next Start

 If you’re someone interested or passionate about the automotive field and are looking for a new career, then pursuing an education as an automotive technician could be the next best step to take.

-In the Automotive Technology program at Universal Technical Institute (UTI), you’ll learn a range of skills that can help you in your day-to-day life and also your career.1 There’s an entire course on Vehicle Brake Systems that covers all things brake-related, including hydraulic systems and brake fluid.
+In the Automotive Technology program at Universal Technical Institute (UTI), you’ll learn a range of skills that can help you in your day-to-day life and prepare you for a career.1 There’s an entire course on brake systems that covers all things brake-related, including hydraulic systems and brake fluid.

 You can learn more by requesting information online to get in touch with one of our Admissions Representatives, or by calling 1-800-834-7308.